phkiener/DynDNS-Bridge/README.md

 - Provider: custom
 - Update URL: `http://<your-ip>:<your-port>/api/v1/refresh`
-- Domain: Not used, just enter whatever
+- Domain (or Hostname): Not used, just enter whatever
 - Username: Not used, just enter whatever
 - Password: Not used, just enter whatever